snghaprv/delhi_jobs/README.md

 npm start
 ```

-To run the run in production mode:
+To run the application in production enviorment: Change NODE_ENV in .env to production and use forever or pm2 for running the application
 ```javascript
 forever start app.js
 ```